romancow/v-isotope/README.md

 </div>
 ```

-In addition existing boolean Masonry options, there are a few extras provided as modifiers for options that are already `true` by default:
+In addition to existing boolean Masonry options, there are a few extras provided as modifiers for options that are already `true` by default:

 - `origin-right`: sets `originLeft` to `false`
 - `origin-bottom`: sets `originTop` to `false`